 From the Struggles to a Near Shock

-Iceland reached its then record-high of 34th in 1994 but struggled to keep that form during Euro 1996 qualifying.
+Iceland reached a then record-high of 34th in 1994 but struggled during Euro 1996 qualifying.
 Switzerland and Turkey proved too much for Iceland, the latter whom Iceland lost 5-0 on Oct.
 12, 1994.
 Iceland's only goals during that qualifying campaign came during two games in 10 days.
 Arnar Bergmann Gunnlaugsson had put Iceland up after only three minutes against Sweden in a 1-1 draw in Stockholm's Rasunda Stadium on June 1, 1995.
 Guðni Bergsson and Sigurður Jónsson each scored goals ten days later to help Iceland come from behind to win 2-1.
 Iceland finished last in this five-team group

 When the Father Passed the Torch to the Son